-Note: The highlighted yellow areas have to be filled by back-up doctor.
+Note: The highlighted yellow areas have to be filled by the medic onboard the offshore installation.

 Confirmation of consultation regarding helicopter transport from (installation) to (airport) after suspected case COVID-19

 (Relevant health authority, county physician, municipal physician....) recommends that helicopter transport from (installation) to (airport) can be resumed as prescribed below.